Multifaceted phase ordering kinetics of an antiferromagnetic spin-1 condensate: Abstract

 \section{Abstract}

-We study phase domains coarsening after a quench of a weak magnetic field in a quasi one-dimensional spin-1 antiferromagnetic condensate.
-The system concurrently realizes two independent models of phase ordering kinetics, namely the binary mixture and vector field.
-We derive boundaries of clear realization of the two models and confirm that the correlation length's grow obeys scaling laws predicted by them.
-We demonstrate an appearance of previously unobserved scaling laws which emerge in intermediate regions.
+We study phase domain coarsening in the long time limit after a quench of magnetic field in a~quasi one-dimensional spin-1 antiferromagnetic condensate.
+We~observe that the~growth of correlation length obeys scaling laws predicted by the two different models of phase ordering kinetics, namely the~binary mixture and vector field.
+We derive regimes of clear realization for both of them.
+We~demonstrate appearance of atypical scaling laws, which emerge in~intermediate regions.